andycroll/andycroll.com/_posts/2021/2021-09-20-compact_blank-remove-empty-strings-from-array-and-hash.md

 Some folks resent the intrusion of the framework into the base concepts of the language.

-However there have definitely been cases where Ruby has adopted a “Active Support-ism”, `Hash#compact` was in Rails, long before it was in the base language.
+However, there have definitely been cases where Ruby has adopted an “Active Support-ism”. `Hash#compact` was in Rails long before it was in the base language.